EJaniec/Quiz-Game/README.md

 <h1>Quiz Game</h1>

 <h2>Description</h2>
 This Python file is a simple interactive quiz game that allows users to test their knowledge on computer component topics.
 The game presents a series of multiple-choice questions, one at a time, and prompts the player to select the correct answer.
-It then provides immediate feedback (Correct or Incorrect), indicating whether the answer is correct or not and keeps a score tally.
+It then provides immediate feedback, indicating whether the answer is correct or not and keeps a score tally.
 At the end the player is given the amount of correct answers as well as a completion percentage.
 <br />